 In 2016, new regulations for drones will affect most owners in the US.
-Registration officially began on December 21st (2015) and costs $5, though that fee is waived if you register before before January 30th (2016).
+Registration officially began on December 21st (2015) and cost $5, though that fee is waived if you register before January 30th (2016).
 Wondering if you need to register your drone?
 Most likely, check out the FAA guidelines below.

 - Drones between .55 and 55 lbs must be registered.

 - If you already own a drone, you have until February 19th, 2016 to register it.

 - If your drone was bought after December 21st, 2016 you must register it before it’s first flight.